Taking Charge of your Risk Management Process

 Risk mitigation is a critical business function.
 You want to make sure that you protect your business as much as possible, including decreasing the impact that potential threats can have on the business as a whole and on your customers.
 Many businesses choose to outsource those services to a third party.
 They want to decrease their personal responsibility, cut costs, and try to streamline daily business flow.
-Unfortunately, outsourcing risk mitigation doesn't always work as effectively as you had hoped - and in many cases, it may not work at all.
+Unfortunately, outsourcing this function doesn't always work as effectively as you had hoped - and in many cases, it may not work at all.

 If you outsource your risk-management function to a third party, who is actually responsible if something happens?
 Suppose, for example, that you asked another company to verify the credentials of a contractor you use - and never double-check them yourself.
 The contractor has an incident on the job site that results in severe losses to the client, either in terms of funds and damage to the property or in terms of actual injury to someone working on the property.
 During the investigation, it might come out that there is an issue with that contractor's credentials.
 In some cases, the contractor may not even be licensed to work on that particular area.